Mississippi Social Work Licensing Requirements

 2. Apply for your license.

-The next part of applying for your LISW is to apply for your license.
+The next step in applying for your LISW is to apply for your license.
 You will need to pay the initial application fee of $25, provide the Board with verification of your MSW, and pay the $50 processing fee for a fingerprint card.
 You will be instructed to take this card to local law enforcement, where you will be fingerprinted and checked to make sure you do not have a criminal record, nor are you on the sex offender registry.

 3. Take and pass the ASWB advanced generalist or clinical exam.